bl4drnnr/google-cli-manager/README.md

 #### Gmail

-- **Emails backup (locally)** - Creates backup of emails locally.
+- **Create email backup (locally)** - Creates backup of emails locally.
 Files saved as database and can be used as local backup, but also with purpose  the restoration and creating Google Group with backuped email.
-- **Email backup (upload to Google Groups)** - Creates backup of emails and uploads it as Google Group.
+- **Create email backup (upload to Google Groups)** - Creates backup of emails and uploads it as Google Group.
 Before using this option, you need to have already created group on Google Groups.
 In order to create group go to [Google Groups](https://groups.google.com/) and create groups.
 Created group's email will be used to upload backuped data.

 #### Groups

 - **Create Google Group** - creates Google Group.
-As input data waits for name, delegated used email, and customer ID.
+As input data waits for name, delegated used email, and [Customer ID](https://support.google.com/a/answer/10070793?product_name=UnuFlow&hl=en&visit_id=638025357933773524-789296966&rd=1&src=supportwidget0&hl=en).
 Used in order to back up emails using Google Group, but can be used as single operation.

+#### Initiate credentials

+- **Initiate credentials files** - allows to generate or generate credentials files.
+Use in case of first execution or if credentials were changed. **Service account will be overwritten!**

 ---

-### References
+### References and contact

 - Developer contact - [mikhail.bahdashych@protonmail.com](mailto:mikhail.bahdashych@protonmail.com)
 - [Google Developers](https://developers.google.com/) - Official SDKs by Google